evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-03/readme.md

 ![dash5](images/dashboard5.png)

-The metrics from AKS are pushed to Log Analytics approx with 2 mins intervals, so be patient and new data will be shown soon.
+The metrics from AKS are pushed to Log Analytics approx with 2 mins intervals, so be patient and new data will be shown soon :)

+As you can see from the right chart, with the load we put to our application, it now uses 100% of the allocated CPU limits.

+In the next labs we will see how we can fix it.

 ## Useful links